New farmers take root in South Africa's old tribal lands

-LOSKOP, South Africa (Reuters) - New farmers are turning the soil to profit in South Africa’s old tribal homelands as Pretoria speeds the transfer of land from whites to blacks.
+LOSKOP, South Africa, March 19 (Reuters) - New farmers are turning the soil to profit in South Africa’s old tribal homelands as Pretoria speeds the transfer of land from whites to blacks.

 Land is an emotive issue in South Africa, with most remaining in white hands 21 years after the end of apartheid despite the ruling African National Congress’s efforts at redistribution.